 This book will be of great interest to students and scholars of energy security and geopolitics, natural resource governance and South Asian politics.

 By Rahat Sabyrbekov, Postdoctoral Research Fellow at the OSCE Academy (Download)

 This book was prepared upon an initiative of the GEF/FAO project on “Sustainable Management of Mountainous Forest and Land Resources under Climate Change Conditions”.
 It is based on the international experience in implementing the principles of ecosys- tem services provision, the results of CAREC projects on the assessment of ecosystem services and PES, the report of the UNDP/UNEP Poverty and Environment Initiative on the assessment of ecosystem services of the Chon Kemin State Natural Park and the Karakol National Park, and other materials.

-By Anja Mihr, OSCE Academy Faculty
+by Anja Mihr, OSCE Academy Faculty Member

-By Emilbek Dzhuraev, OSCE Academy Faculty
+By Anja Mihr, OSCE Academy Faculty Member

-By Emibek Dzhuraev, OSCE Academy Faculty Member
+by Emilbek Dzhuraev, OSCE Academy Faculty Member